pat-jj/pat-jj.github.io/_pages/about.md

 ---
 Hello and welcome!
 I'm Patrick (Pengcheng), currently a graduate student in the Computer Science Department at the University of Illinois Urbana-Champaign (UIUC).

 I am privileged to be mentored by [Prof. Jimeng Sun](https://www.sunlab.org/), whose insights have been pivotal in shaping my research at the intersection of AI and Healthcare.
-I am also glad to have been working with [Prof. Jiawei Han](http://hanj.cs.illinois.edu/) for text mining related research, with a special focus on pre-trained language models and knowledge graphs.
+I am also glad to be advised by [Prof. Jiawei Han](http://hanj.cs.illinois.edu/) for text mining related research, with a special focus on pre-trained language models and knowledge graphs.

 #### Academic Journey